The Other Women’s Movement

 Julia, the daughter of immigrant business owners from Eastern Europe, is more conventionally conservative on national security and economic issues; but for her, too, campus politics are a sore spot.
 She bristles at “safe spaces” and “trigger warnings” and the notion that offending someone can make you an oppressor. (“You go to college to learn and to be challenged.”)

 Hanna’s and Julia’s fear of backlash if they were publicly known as Trump voters is justified, says Toni Airaksinen, a junior at New York’s Barnard College and an Ohio native who grew up on food stamps.
 A disenchanted former social justice activist, Airaksinen says she is often assumed to be a Trump fan because she has criticized “political correctness” and written for such right-of-center websites as The College Fix.
 (In an email, Airaksinen said she did not vote but understands how “PC culture” could motivate some to vote for Trump.)
-She says she has repeatedly experienced verbal harassment on campus—such as being called “Trump trash”—and received abusive online messages.
+She says she has repeatedly experienced verbal harassment on campus — such as being called “Trump trash” — and received abusive online messages.

-Some students, Airaksinen says, have confided to her that they support Trump—about four-fifths of them men.
+Some students, Airaksinen says, have confided to her that they support Trump — about four-fifths of them men.
 But she thinks the true percentage of women may well be higher, because “the social consequences for coming out as a Trump supporter are worse for women” and women are more likely to “stay in hiding.”

 A cadre of conservative women who think about policy for a living and do not feel inclined to hide their support for Trump have experienced personal and professional repercussions but have persisted in defending the president.
 Carol Swain, 62, a professor of political science and law at Vanderbilt University, is no stranger to being under fire for going against the party line in the academy.
-A conservative African-American, Swain has been the focus of several campus controversies—and the target of a petition demanding her dismissal—over her outspoken opinions on such topics as the Black Lives Matter movement and Islam in America.
+A conservative African-American, Swain has been the focus of several campus controversies — and the target of a petition demanding her dismissal — over her outspoken opinions on such topics as the Black Lives Matter movement and Islam in America.
 The scholar and author recently announced that she will retire this year to focus on writing and speaking; there is little doubt that the campus climate played a role in her decision.

 A one-time high school dropout and teenage mother who made, by any measure, an extraordinary journey up from poverty, Swain left the Democratic Party in the early 2000s and became a Republican in 2009.
 She initially supported Sen. Ted Cruz of Texas in the GOP primaries; in the end, she backed Trump.

 Swain is well aware of claims that Trump has energized a nationalism that is not just American but nativist and even racist.
 It is an issue on which she has a unique perspective.
 Nearly 15 years ago, she wrote a book titled The New White Nationalism, which warned that white nationalism would re-emerge as a force in mainstream American politics.
-Today, she says that Trump’s white nationalist following—the “alternative right” or alt-right—is simply a “rebranding” of the movement she wrote about back then.
+Today, she says that Trump’s white nationalist following — the “alternative right” or alt-right — is simply a “rebranding” of the movement she wrote about back then.
 Yet to her, this is “the next logical step in identity politics,” and the blame lies largely with the progressive left.

 “Unless we change how we do politics,” Swain says, “you are going to have more white people, just everyday white people, thinking in terms of white interests and white identity.
 If blacks and Hispanics and every other group present their concerns by race, then whites will do the same, especially as they become a minority.”
 She also faults Democrats for what she sees as their failure to acknowledge the afflictions of working-class and poor whites, such as rising mortality.
-Much as Bill Clinton once convinced voters that he “felt their pain,” Swain says, Trump made disadvantaged whites feel that “he saw their suffering—just as I believe he sees the suffering of the mothers in Chicago [whose] children are killed by black-on-black crime.”
+Much as Bill Clinton once convinced voters that he “felt their pain,” Swain says, Trump made disadvantaged whites feel that “he saw their suffering — just as I believe he sees the suffering of the mothers in Chicago [whose] children are killed by black-on-black crime.”

 Swain’s views also overlap with Trump’s on what may be an even more controversial issue: Islam.
 In January 2015, shortly after the Charlie Hebdo terror attack in Paris, she wrote a column for the Tennessean that sparked protests and accusations of hate speech.
 Swain, a born-again Christian since the early 2000s, wrote that while she had once seen Islam as part of the family of Abrahamic faiths, she had come to believe that it is “not like other religions in the United States” and “poses an absolute danger to us and our children unless it is monitored better.”

 Today, Swain allows that she might have “used different wording” if she had it to do over again; she wants more encouragement for Muslim immigrants to “truly assimilate” and “accept other people’s freedoms.”
 But she clearly remains deeply skeptical of the religion itself.
-“I think the ones that are religiously devout—if they actually follow what their religion teaches, they are going to be more extreme,” she says, echoing the common view of anti-Islam polemicists that subjugating or slaughtering the infidel is Islam’s core message.
+“I think the ones that are religiously devout — if they actually follow what their religion teaches, they are going to be more extreme,” she says, echoing the common view of anti-Islam polemicists that subjugating or slaughtering the infidel is Islam’s core message.

 This is the ground on which many women on the American Trumpist right converge with the harder-core conservative women of Europe.
 There is a shared view of independent womanhood as a bedrock of modern Western civilization, of female emancipation coming under threat from cultural forces that have infiltrated Europe and America with the arrival of Muslim immigrants.
 The United States has nothing like Europe’s demographic concentrations of Muslims, where entire, dense quarters of cities and suburbs are inhabited by people whose culture is often seen as being at belligerent odds with the “hosts.”
 But a few significant terrorist attacks by homegrown Islamists in the United States have inflamed and exaggerated fears that would otherwise have been muted or slow-burning.

-Images of Middle Eastern refugees pouring into Europe, and daily accusations about Europe’s mishandling of this crisis, have only hardened attitudes in the United States—although these are, in the main, nowhere near European levels of trepidation.
+Images of Middle Eastern refugees pouring into Europe, and daily accusations about Europe’s mishandling of this crisis, have only hardened attitudes in the United States — although these are, in the main, nowhere near European levels of trepidation.
 Swain’s comments on Islam may seem harsh, but she is moderation itself compared with Waters, the British activist whose Twitter feed obsessively chronicles crime and terrorism by Muslims.
 One of her recent tweets links to a news article about an Australian Uber driver convicted of rape, with the comment, “Oh look, a rapist named Muhammad.”

 Such things have gotten Waters branded a bigot, even by former ally Maryam Namazie, an Iranian-born human rights activist and ex-Muslim who shares Waters’s opposition to sharia courts in England.
 But to Waters, soft-spoken but intense during a telephone conversation, it doesn’t matter.
 She sees herself as fighting for women’s survival.

 For Waters, the issue is simple.
 Muslim-majority countries are steeped in misogyny, and far too many migrants who have no experience being around unveiled, free women bring those attitudes with them.
-“This mass immigration from these societies—this is a nightmare for European women .”“This mass immigration from these societies—this is a nightmare for European women,” she says urgently.
+“This mass immigration from these societies — this is a nightmare for European women .”“This mass immigration from these societies — this is a nightmare for European women,” she says urgently.
 She is convinced that the only solution is a total Muslim ban.
 “It’s not a conclusion one wants to come to,” Waters says.
 But if European women being free means banning Muslim immigration, then “I’ll ban Muslim immigration.”

 A former Labour Party member, Waters is bitterly angry at what she regards as the left’s betrayal.
-Today, she says, the traditionally right-wing parties are “objecting to crimes against women and gays”—and even if their ranks include “old-school sexists who would happily shove Western women back into the kitchen,” she is prepared to deal with it.
+Today, she says, the traditionally right-wing parties are “objecting to crimes against women and gays” — and even if their ranks include “old-school sexists who would happily shove Western women back into the kitchen,” she is prepared to deal with it.
 She says she would have voted for Trump if she were American, despite misgivings about his anti-abortion stance.
 Anything he may do to curb abortion rights, she believes, will not be as dangerous as having “masses and millions more people in your country who are incompatible with it.”
 Unlike most critics of Islamic extremism, Waters is willing to attack not only Islam itself but Muslims, sometimes in the ugliest terms.
 In a recent tweet, apropos of assaults ascribed to Muslim immigrants, she wrote: “There was a time when blonde hair & ABBA sprang to mind when one thought of Sweden.
 Now its (sic) rape & violence.
 Some call this progress.”
 Yet underneath the hyperbole and the ugliness, there is a legitimate problem.
 Even among liberals, there is growing recognition that poorly integrated Muslim communities are a source of tensions that cannot be blamed solely on bigotry.

 French television reported recently on majority-Muslim areas of cities and suburbs where women feel compelled to dress conservatively and avoid cafes and shops.
-Sweden may not be the “rape capital of Europe,” as Waters claims—the country’s high rape statistics in recent years are largely the result of laws that use a wider definition of rape than other European countries.
+Sweden may not be the “rape capital of Europe,” as Waters claims — the country’s high rape statistics in recent years are largely the result of laws that use a wider definition of rape than other European countries.
 But Paulina Neuding, a columnist for the center-right daily Svenska Dagbladet, reports on evidence that sex crimes are on the increase.
 This is most likely due to more assaults by foreign-born men, she says.
 The government’s refusal to release statistics on the backgrounds of perpetrators, Neuding told me, contributes to a vicious cycle of speculation.
 (The Swedish government has separate registries that keep track of criminality and foreign background, making information that cross-references the two hard to obtain, according to Manne Gerell, a lecturer in criminology at Malmo University in Sweden.)
 Neuding says the rapid influx of migrants and the failure of integration are creating tangible problems in everyday life.
 “When the establishment fails to address these issues, then people will turn to populist parties,” she says.
 She predicts that the anti-immigrant backlash will become further radicalized, with calls not only for a halt to immigration but also for deportations.

 Islamist extremism remains a threat in many parts of the world.
 Meanwhile, large numbers of poorly assimilated first- and second-generation Muslim immigrants continue to be a source of tension in parts of Europe.
 Some countries, like Hungary and Slovakia, appear not to want any Muslims on their soil.
 In the United States, Trump has played up Europe’s woes and put Muslims under a specific, harsh spotlight, a departure from the policies of any previous American president.